maryamkarimi/map-reducer-python/Part1/readme.md

 ### MR Input & Output
 * **Input**
 The input of this MapReducer is the files located in the `inputDirectory` directory.
 The mapper reads the contents of every file line by line.
-The mapper does not recieve anything from STDIN.
+The mapper does not receive anything from STDIN.

 * **Output**
 The output of this MapReducer is a list of pairs in the following form: